The Annual Update (August to November)

 Please note: if the student's home address is in the same local authority area as the university address, for example if their parents' home was in Headington and university address in Jericho, it would be an offence to vote twice in the City elections.
 Likewise if their parents' home was in Abingdon, and their term address was west Oxford, it would be an offence for them to vote twice in a County Council election.

-Visit the Students page of the About My Vote website for more details.
+Visit the Student pages on the Electoral Commission's website for more details.

 How long it takes to register

 Applications received before the middle of the month will appear from the first working day of the following month.
-The only exceptions to this will be during an election period when no changes can be made to the register and during the annual canvass in the Autumn.
+The only exceptions to this will be during an election period when different deadlines apply and during the annual canvass in the autumn.
+Any changes made that period (1st September to 30th November) will formally come in to force when the new register is published on 1st December.

 Postal and Proxy voting